-Below is an awesome infograph that gives you some informaition on what a betta fish needs to be happy.
+Below is an awesome infographic that gives you some information on what a betta fish needs to be happy.

-One of the items noted in the inforgraph is a Filter.
+One of the items noted in the infographic is a Filter.

-Below you will find a great infographic to give you a great overview of the requirements and equipment needed to successfully set up a great Betta tank.
+Below you will find a great infographic to give you a great overview of the requirements and supplies needed to set up a great Betta tank successfully.

 Selecting Your Betta Fish Tank Size

-Now, it may be true that they can “survive” in a tiny cup, but is it the best environment for you betta fish?
+Now, it may be true that they can “survive” in a tiny cup, but is it the best environment for your betta fish?

 Not at all.